-When you’ve tried this healthy Coconut Chicken Soup, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this soup, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Coconut Chicken Soup

-- 1 tbsp. coconut oil (or vegetable oil)
+- 1 tablespoon coconut oil or vegetable oil

-- 1 small onion, thinly sliced into half moons
+- 1 yellow onion, small thinly sliced into half moons

-- 1 small chili or jalapeño pepper, seeds removed and thinly sliced
+- 1 jalapeño pepper or chili pepper, small seeds removed and thinly sliced

 - 2 cups chicken broth

 - Handful cilantro leaves (optional)

 - Season the sliced chicken breast generously with salt and pepper.1 pounds boneless skinless chicken breast, salt and pepper